Report a fault

 Please provide the location of the street light and if possible give the number (usually found on the side facing the road) and a description of the fault, eg light off at night, light on in daytime, vandalism etc.

-To save money and reduce our carbon emissions we are turning off some of our street lights at night, reducing the number of lights in some streets and dimming others between midnight and the early hours.
+To save money and reduce our carbon emissions in Hastings and Eastbourne we are changing our older yellow street lights to LED lights.
+In other areas of East Sussex we have turned off some of our street lights at night, reduced the number of lights in some streets and dimmed others between midnight and the early hours.

 Maintenance and repair targets